llaniewski/mkdocs-base/docs/3.-Running-simulations/examples.md

 ##Importing geometry

 It is possible to import geometry from `.stl` files.
 It can be done by using `<STL file="path_to_file"/>`.
 Additional arguments allow user to resize, rotate, and translate geometry.
 [ParaView can open `.stl` files](/4.-Post-processing/paraview) and provides a fast way of estabilishing correct import parameters.
 Imported geometry can be used along with geometry primitives, shown in other examples.

+Note: Only STL files in binary format are currently supported.

 ```xml
 <?xml version="1.0"?>